Bernardo-MG/docs-maven-skin/README.md

 ## Documentation

-Documentation is always generated for the latest release, kept in the 'master' branch:

-- The [latest release documentation page][site-release].

-Documentation is also generated from the latest snapshot, taken from the 'develop' branch:

-- The [the latest snapshot documentation page][site-develop].

-The documentation site sources come along the source code (as it is a Maven site), so it is always possible to generate them using the following Maven command:
+Documentation can  be generated with the following Maven command:

 ```
 mvn verify site